V/Line G class: National Rail

-When National Rail commenced operating interstate services in the mid 1990s, seven (517–520, 522, 523 & 525) were leased by V/Line pending the delivery of the NR class.
+When National Rail commenced operating interstate services in the mid-1990s, seven (517–520, 522, 523 & 525) were leased by V/Line pending the delivery of the NR class.

 The class were also used on the first privately operated train on government tracks in Australia, operated by SCT Logistics with V/Line locomotives and crews between Melbourne and Adelaide on 13 July 1995.
 This was extended through to Perth from October 2000.

 Freight Australia

-All 31 were included in the sale of V/Line Freight to Freight Victoria in March 1999.
+All 33 were included in the sale of V/Line Freight to Freight Victoria in March 1999.
 On 26 November 1999, G517 and G518 were destroyed in a head-on collision at Ararat when an eastbound grain train collided with a stationary ballast train at 70 km/h.

 Freight Australia commenced a program of engine upgrades purchasing new, more powerful EMD 16-645F3B engines for some of the G class, with the old engines being used to repower X class locomotives, later recoded the XR class.
 The upgraded G classes were G523, G526, G529, G530, G531, G536, G541 and G543.
-These locos now have a power output of 3,800hp (2795kW).
+These locos now have a power output of 3,800 hp (2795 kW).

 In the early 2000s, Freight Australia was contracted to move freight between Melbourne and Sydney for CRT Group.
 The contract contained a clause that if Freight Australia was acquired by a competitor of CRT Group, 10000 hp of locomotive power (calculated by the business CRT Group was offering Freight Australia) was to be transferred to CRT Group.
-As a result, when Freight Australia was acquired by Pacific National in 2004, G516 & G534 were handed over to QR National along with X53 & X54.
+As a result, when Freight Australia was acquired by Pacific National in 2004, G516 & G534 were handed over to Linx Cargo, while 2 X class locomotives went to CRT Group, and later to Linx Cargo.

 A condition imposed by the Australian Competition & Consumer Commission on Toll Holdings taking control of Pacific National was that nine locomotives be sold to SCT Logistics.
 This resulted in nine G class passing to SCT Logistics in February 2007.

 By mid 2008, SCT Logistics had received new locomotives, and their G classes were sold to the Australian Wheat Board, CFCLA and Southern Shorthaul Railroad.

 Pacific National's fleet operate on both the broad and standard gauges, with the latter often operating in New South Wales.

+In 2015, Freightliner purchased G533 and G535 from AWB Limited.
+In the same year, they passed to Genesee & Wyoming Australia when their parent company, Genesee & Wyoming purchased Freightliner and integrated their Australian operations.
+The 2 Gs now operate with Aurizon, following their purchase of ORA (formerly GWA) in 2022.

+Qube Logistics' G521 and G532 were overhauled by Gemco and repainted in 2021.